tckz/static-front/README.md

 static-front-auth
 ===

-static-front-auth is the Lambda@Edge function adding authentication to static web site that hosted by CloudFront.
+static-front-auth is the Lambda@Edge function adding authentication to static web site which is hosted by CloudFront.
 The authentication is served by AWS Cognito.

 # Development